Volvo V60 Cross Country Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Volvo V60 Cross Country are $1,278 a year including full coverage.
-Comprehensive insurance costs on average $268 a year, collision costs $484, and liability coverage is estimated at $390.
-Liability-only coverage costs approximately $438 a year, with high-risk coverage costing $2,774 or more.
-16-year-old drivers receive the highest rates at $4,784 a year or more.
+Estimated insurance rates for a Volvo V60 Cross Country are $1,278 a year with full coverage.
+Comprehensive costs an estimated $268, collision costs $484, and liability costs $390.
+Liability-only coverage costs as little as $438 a year, with high-risk coverage costing around $2,774.
+Teen drivers pay the most at $4,784 a year or more.

 Average premium for full coverage: $1,278

-Estimates include $500 physical damage deductibles, 30/60 liability limits, and includes medical and uninsured motorist coverage.
-Rates are averaged for all 50 U.S. states and V60 Cross Country trim levels.
+Includes $500 policy deductibles, liability limits of 30/60, and includes medical and UM/UIM coverage.
+Rates include averaging for all U.S. states and for all V60 Cross Country models.

-For a 40-year-old driver, prices range go from the low end price of $438 for just liability coverage to a high of $2,774 for a driver required to buy high-risk insurance.
+Using a 40-year-old driver as an example, insurance rates for a Volvo V60 Cross Country go from the low end price of $438 for just liability insurance to the much higher price of $2,774 for a driver that may need high-risk insurance.

 Use the form below to get customized rates for your location.